deepakguptancsu/citationKNN_GPU/README.md

 CitationKNN's useability and effectiveness makes it popular.
 However, it involves very high data intensive calculations, which makes it a suitable candidate for parallelization.

-Code Architecture for serial code (citationKNN.cpp): dataReader.cpp - provide interfaces to read the input dataset in testDataSet datastructure
+Code Architecture for serial code (citationKNN.cpp):
+- dataReader.cpp: provide interfaces to read the input dataset in testDataSet datastructure
-calHousdroffDist() - then calculates the housdroff distances between individual bags calClassLabel() - then calculates the citors and references of query bag, which further helps in calculating class label
+- calHousdroffDist(): then calculates the housdroff distances between individual bags
+- calClassLabel(): then calculates the citors and references of query bag, which further helps in calculating class label

 This project parallelizes CitationKNN on GPU using CUDA.
 Parallelized sections include (in citationKNN_cuda.cu):
 - calculating eucledian distances between individual instances